-The non-financial targets have remained the same as for 2018/19 to 2020/21.
+The non-financial targets have remained the same as for 2018/19 up to 2021/22.

-The long-term vacant Depute Assessor's post has had an effect on the Valuation Roll non-financial KPIs, along with a resource focus on settling the outstanding 2017 Revaluation non-domestic rating appeals.
+The Depute Assessor's post was filled in November, however the long-term nature of this vacancy has had an effect on the Valuation Roll non-financial KPIs, along with a resource focus on settling the outstanding 2017 Revaluation non-domestic rating appeals.